TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.17.md

 ---

-And he came near unto her; and the woman said, Art thou Joab?
-And he answered, I am.
-Then she said unto him, Hear the words of thy handmaid.
-And he answered, I do hear.
+He came near to her; and the woman said, "Are you Joab?"
+He answered, "I am."
+Then she said to him, "Hear the words of your handmaid."
+He answered, "I do hear."